isabella232/OfficeDocs-Enterprise-pr.it-IT/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 ![IDaaS IaaS per l'organizzazione.](media/Subscriptions/Subscriptions-Fig4.png)

-La figura 4 mostra in che modo il tenant di Azure AD comune viene usato dalle offerte cloud SaaS di Microsoft, dalle app PaaS di Azure e dalle macchine virtuali IaaS di Azure che usano Azure AD Domain Services.
-Azure AD Connect sincronizza la foresta di Active Directory Domain Services locale con il tenant di Azure AD.
+Figure 4 shows how a common Azure AD tenant is used by Microsoft's SaaS cloud offerings, Azure PaaS apps, and virtual machines in Azure IaaS that use Azure AD Domain Services.
+Azure AD Connect synchronizes the on-premises AD DS forest with the Azure AD tenant.

 ## <a name="combining-subscriptions-for-multiple-microsoft-cloud-offerings"></a>Combinazione di sottoscrizioni per offerte cloud di Microsoft